Managers develop the strategy

 • Everyone knows that human expectations are rarely completely realized.
 This mismatch ensures that the organization’s strategy must be adjusted again.
 The management task and possibly the search fields must then be adjusted again.
 Strategy formulation has become a continuous process driven by ownership.
 With the exception of the classical approach – shown in Whittington’s first quadrant – which is highly sequential, the other approaches more or less follow the organic approach described.

-The Cockpit organization concept is based on the idea of the PDCA cycle.
+The organization Cockpit concept is based on the idea of the PDCA cycle.
 Directors and managers of organizations make plans to be successful.
-For this reason alone, they will really follow whether their strategy actually works.
-They want to see to what extent the reality / implementation differs from their expectations.
+For this reason alone, they will closely monitor whether their strategy actually works.
+They want to see to what extent the reality/implementation differs from their expectations.
 Therefore, we include performance indicators in the organization Cockpit for each of the strategic search fields.
 We can expect that there will always be a mismatch; you are never fully on track.

 The managers with a sense of ownership will try to explain this mismatch.
 Then they will adjust their strategy a little bit.
 They will take new measures and the theory is that this will reduce the mismatch.
 By looking at the key performance indicators again, you can see if that is really the case.